Demi-urge/menace_sandbox/docs/sandbox_runner.md

 The `hostile` strategy generates adversarial examples such as SQL injection strings, XSS payloads and oversized values.
 Presets with the `hostile_input` failure mode automatically set `SANDBOX_STUB_STRATEGY=hostile` and `_inject_failure_modes` replaces any lower-case stub variables with these malicious payloads before execution.
 Presets that include the `user_misuse` failure mode attempt to call functions with incorrect argument counts and touch disallowed files.
 These errors are printed to `stderr` but execution proceeds so the sandbox can observe misuse safely.
+The `concurrency_spike` failure mode starts bursts of threads and async tasks.
+The sandbox records how many threads and tasks were spawned in the metrics.

 Sections with declining ROI trigger dedicated improvement cycles.
 Only the flagged section is iteratively modified while metrics are tracked.
 When progress stalls the sandbox issues a GPT‑4 brainstorming request if `SANDBOX_BRAINSTORM_INTERVAL` is set.
 Consecutive low‑ROI cycles before brainstorming can be tuned via `SANDBOX_BRAINSTORM_RETRIES`.